Leadership, Inclusion, and Investing in Women in Tech [International Women's Day Spotlight 2024]

 While I support other female leaders within SureSwift from the people side, I find that I'm often the one being supported and inspired by them.
 For example, I work closely with Leanna, our HR Generalist.
 She always comes to the table with such incredible perspectives and ideas — it's invaluable to have a partner like her here on the People team.
 There’s also Lindsay, who pivoted from corporate marketing to managing business units, and has this ability to zone in, execute complex projects, and do it all with such grace.
 You will always see her acting in the best interest of the company, and keeping integrity and accountability in her actions.

 And then there’s Pam on the finance team.
 Honestly, keeping that many business units’ financials straight is a feat in itself, especially her ability to be data-driven and ensure that everyone has the information that they need to make informed decisions going forward.
-I know that's just three examples – I haven’t even mentioned Jac, Brooke, Manasa, the people in our operations…there's a lot of incredible talent here.
+I know that's just three examples – I haven’t even mentioned Jac, Manasa, the people in our operations…there's a lot of incredible talent here.

 How would you say SureSwift helps foster collaboration among the women in the company?